wal-de-marlad/node-http-static-server/README.md

-# My first node.js HTTP server
+# Node HTTP server for static files
 Feel free to criticize this code.

 ## Usage